Parthyapps/Android-Important-Questions/README.md

 # Pending intend

 A PendingIntent is a tokenized intent that allows another application (e.g., a system service) to perform an action on behalf of your application.
 It's commonly used in notifications and alarms.

-MVVM, MVC, MVP

-    MVC: Separates UI (View), Business Logic (Controller), and Data (Model).
-    MVP: Similar to MVC, but Presenter handles business logic and updates the View.
-    MVVM: ViewModel holds UI-related data and logic, and updates the View through LiveData/Flow.

 # ViewModel Use and Features